 Starting & Calibrating a Home Improvement Savings Fund

-Then, examine your budget (which you can set up through Personal Capital) and determine how much you can afford to put aside each month for future home improvement projects.
+Then, examine your budget (which you can set up through Tiller) and determine how much you can afford to put aside each month for future home improvement projects.
 Follow these guidelines:

 - If you’re comfortable dialing back other types of savings, you can find the requisite funds by skimming from your emergency savings, long-term savings, and other savings to which you contribute regularly.